sarambl/GEO2310_assignment/Github_tips.md

+I've put together a few tips on git and github.
+You should really google git/github tutorial to learn more, but this might get you somewhat started.

 ## Setup ssh connection to github:

 1. As soon as you login at github.uio.no with your UiO user and password, you have a github account.